 You will need to do this before you can use your Swivl with a Windows device.
 Since we release firmware updates which add new features and fix bugs, it’s good to periodically check for updates through your mobile device.
 Once the firmware is up to date, please follow the instructions below to set it up with your Windows device.

 2. Install the application on the device that you wish to use Swivl with.
-If the Windows smartscreen filter pops up, please click on “More info” and then click “Run Anyway” as shown below:
+If the Windows smartscreen filter pops up, please click on “More info” and then click “Run Anyway”

 3. Run “Swivl Control” application from the start menu or the desktop shortcut.